• Courses

 How to Track Custom Events with Google Analytics 4

 In one of my previous blog posts, I explained how GA4 event tracking works in general.
-But if you understand the basics of Google Analytics 4 and are looking to dive deeper into custom event tracking, you’ve come to the right place.
+But if you understand the basics of Google Analytics 4 and want to dive deeper into custom event tracking, you’ve come to the right place.

 In this blog post, I’ll explain how to track custom events with Google Analytics 4 and Google Tag Manager.